kevinreber/daily-ai-agent/README.md

 You: Should I wear a jacket today?
 🤖 Thinking...
 Assistant: Today in San Francisco, the weather is expected to be warm with a high of 77.4°F and a low of 56.6°F. Since it's a bit on the warmer side, you might not need a jacket, but it could be a good idea to have one handy for the cooler morning or evening.

+$ uv run daily-ai-agent chat -m "How's Microsoft stock doing?"

+You: How's Microsoft stock doing?
+🤖 Thinking...
+Assistant: The current price of Microsoft (MSFT) is $522.04, up by $1.20 (+0.2%).
+Looking good with a slight upward trend today!
 ```

 ### 📊 Individual Tool Output